Jashanarraich/Python/README.md

-# 🐍 Beginner Python Projects by Jashanarraich
+# 🐍 Beginner Python Projects by Jashanpreet Singh

 A collection of beginner-friendly Python projects built to practice and demonstrate core programming concepts like input/output, logic, loops, randomness, and string manipulation.
 Ideal for anyone getting started with Python!